tsender/auv_gnc/README.md

       roslaunch auv_gnc guidance_controller

 It is recommended that you place everything into a single launch file in one of your own ROS packages and pass the argument with both YAML file paths.
 See the `guidance_controller.launch` file fore more details.

+## Known Problems
+Occasionally a set of matrices that is fed into the LQR solver from the Control Toolbox results in an infeasible solution.
+When this happens, the LQR solver terminates the entire program.
+I have not gotten around to investigating the exact culrpit of this phenomena, but I believe the reason is that some orientations of the vehicle result in an (A,B) matrix pair that is uncontrollable.
+A thorough investigation would require determining what orientations cause the error and verifying the uncontrollability of those (A,B) matrices.
+If anyone wishes to dive into solving this issue, I'm sure anyone that uses this library would appreciate it.

+A quick workaround would be to place the `lqrSolver_.compute(Q_, R_, A_, B_, K_);` [line of code](https://github.com/tsender/auv_gnc/blob/master/auv_control/src/auv_lqr.cpp#L272) in a try-catch block for safety (something that deserves to be in the code, I just never got around to doing that).